 As of 3 March 2014 you are only required to provide the Ministry for the Arts with the original forms for each donation.

-This means you can submit donations to us when the donation and required valuations are received.
-The Ministry for the Arts will consider donations as they are received throughout the year, and donations will be processed andendorsed on an ongoing basis.
-For the majority of donations this will mean more timely results for institutions and donors.
+Donations can be submitted to us when the donation and required valuations are received.
+The Ministry for the Arts will consider donations as they are received throughout the year, and donations will be processed and endorsed on an ongoing basis.

 - Acknowledging receipt of donation submissions.